pleumann/pasta80/README.md

 * The three kinds of disk files, that is untyped (`file`), typed (`file of`) and `Text`.
 * A dynamic heap of up to 32767 bytes with `GetMem`, `FreeMem`, `New` and `Dispose`.
 * Inline assembly (via opcodes, not via mnemonics, so [this page](https://clrhome.org/table/) might be handy).
-* Overlays (in memory, Spectrum 128K and Next only).
+* Overlays (in memory, Spectrum 128K and Next only, see below).
 * Some compiler directives:
   * `$i <file>` for including Pascal source files (including nesting and cycle detection)
   * `$l <file>` for including an assembly file (aka "linking" a library)